What is Altoprev?

-What other drugs will affect Altoprev (lovastatin)?
+What other drugs will affect Altoprev?

-This list is not complete and many other drugs can interact with lovastatin.
+This list is not complete and many other drugs may affect Altoprev.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Altoprev (lovastatin)

 - During Pregnancy or Breastfeeding

 - Dosage Information

 - Drug Images

 - En Español